What You Need to Know About Plugs and Adapters in South Korea

-- Power outlets in South Korea have 2 round holes (Type C or F).
+Power outlets or plugs in South Korea have two (2) round holes (classified as Type F).

 Where to Get an Adapter in South Korea

 You will easily find a suitable plug adapter in any convenience store inside the airport or in the city.
-They usually sell it for ₩10,000 (around ₱500 or $9.27), give or take.
+They usually sell it for the price of ₩10,000 (around ₱500 or $9.27), give or take.

 You may also rent one out from your host or hotel.
 Some would lease it for free, although you might have to put down a deposit of around ₩8,000 (₱350 or $7.4).